-- 1. Students are to be as Christ-like as possible in all they do. - 2.
+- 1. Students model Christ-like behavior in all that they do. - 2.
 Students accept personal responsibility for their education (good attendance, punctuality, study, participation in class, and cooperation with staff). - 3.
-Students attempt to achieve growth in honesty, tolerance, open-mindedness, sportsmanship, friendliness, and loyalty. - 4.
+Students grow in honesty, tolerance, open-mindedness, sportsmanship, friendliness, and loyalty. - 4.
 Students exhibit socially acceptable behavior and language (courtesy, respect for others, proper language, and modest/appropriate dress). - 5.
-Students are good citizens; students who exhibit respect for authority, school rules, city, state, and national laws. - 6.
-Students exhibit respect for fellow students, staff and faculty members, regardless of race, religion, gender, color, or national origin. - 7.
-Students will do homework, participate in class activities and discussions, take care of equipment, and not cause disruptions which interfere with the educational process. - 8.
+Students are good citizens and; exhibit respect for authority, school rules, and city, state, and national laws. - 6.
+Students respect fellow students, staff and faculty members, regardless of race, religion, sex, color, or national origin. - 7.
+Students complete homework, participate in class activities and discussions, take care of equipment, and do not cause disruptions that interfere with the educational process. - 8.
+Students live a chaste lifestyle and abstain from sexual relations.
 The Catholic school upholds and supports God's plan for sexual relations by promoting chastity, and respect for human life.
 Sexual union is intended by God to express the complete gift of self that a man and a woman make to one another in marriage; a mutual gift, which opens them to the gift of a child.
-Therefore, all students are expected to live a chaste lifestyle and to abstain from sexual relations.